rockholla/nodejs-git-npm-release/README.md

 The command will do the following:

 1. Ensure that no changes are unstaged in your project
 2. Ask you whether this is a major, minor, or patch release so that package.json can be updated accordingly.
-You can also just tell the release process that you'll update yourself, and wait for you to do so.
+You can also just opt to use whatever version is currently in `package.json`
 3. Create a git commit after updating the package.json version (if applicable)
 4. If you're on a branch other than `master` (e.g. using git-flow and on `develop`), it will merge your branch into the `master` branch
 5. Create a tag based on your package.json version